-- Approximately 10 groundwater wells will require a new well to be installed. - Approximately 10 groundwater wells will require deepening or similar work. - Approximately 50 groundwater wells will require minimal work (e.g., new pump systems etc.).
+- Approximately 10 groundwater wells may require a new well to be installed. - Approximately 10 groundwater wells may require deepening or similar work. - Approximately 50 groundwater wells may require minimal work (e.g., new pump systems etc.).

 3.2 Groundwater Elevation Monitoring